-b) Post Retirement Benefits
+c) Post Retirement Benefits

-When a Teaching Faculty Member retires from employment with the Employer, his/her benefit coverage ceases.
-When a Teaching Faculty Member who has ten (10) years of service with the Employer, and who is at least 60 years of age, retires directly from employment with the Employer, the University shall deposit \$1,000 per annum into the individual's HCEA for reimbursement of health care expenses as defined by the Income Tax Act.
-This allocation shall be made on a calendar year basis, prorated for the balance of the calendar year in the year in which retirement occurs.
+When a Teaching Faculty Member retires from employment with the Employer, their benefit coverage ceases.
+When a Teaching Faculty Member who has ten (10) years of service with the Employer, and who is at least sixty (60) years of age, retires directly from employment with the Employer, the University shall deposit \$1,000 per annum into the individual's HCEA for their lifetime for the reimbursement of health care expenses as defined by the Income Tax Act.
+This allocation shall be made on a calendar year basis.
 Eligibility, entitlement and coverage for reimbursement shall be governed exclusively by the terms of the HCEA.
 Any unused allocation in such an HCEA as of December 31 of each calendar year may be carried forward for a maximum of one (1) calendar year after which time the unused balance shall be forfeited.
 Any unused balance in such an HCEA will be forfeited on the death of the retiree.